 Extracellular enzymes are major drivers of biogeochemical nutrient and carbon cycling in surface water.
-While photoinactivation is regarded as a major inactivation process of these enzymes, the underlying molecular changes have received little attention.
-Here, we determine the inactivation mechanisms of enzymes in surface waters.
+We investigate the activity of these enzymes to degrade pollutants (projects on pharmaceutical fate and study the decay of the enzymes themselves.
+Photoinactivation and biotransformation are the major inactivation process of these enzymes.
+We study the underlying molecular changes that cause inactivation of enzymes.
 We track changes in activity during exposure to external stress (i.e., light and oxidants) and combine this with information on molecular modifications of the enzymes‘ structure.